NXLog Legacy Documentation

 JSON is one of the most common formats supported by modern SIEM solutions.
 NXLog supports data conversion to JSON with the xm_json module, as demonstrated by the examples above.
 Additionally, it also supports data conversion from and to other formats, including:

-Refer to the module documentation in the NXLog EE Reference Manual for further details.
+Refer to the module documentation in the NXLog Enterprise Edition Reference Manual for further details.
 You will also find SIEM-specific examples in our extensive list of Integration guides.

 Standard NXLog fields